ejricha/presentations/cmake/generators.md

 ```

 Note:
+Not only can you specify the flags for a default build type like `DEBUG`, you can also create a new one like `Test` or `Production`.

-I also ran with `-DCMAKE_CXX_COMPILER:STRING=/usr/bin/clang` and got the exact same results
+I also ran with `-DCMAKE_CXX_COMPILER:STRING=/usr/bin/clang` and got the exact same results.

 And here is the `CMakeLists.txt` that produced that output: